RevenueCat accounts are free to set up, all you need is an email address.

 RevenueCat cannot transfer individual Projects between RevenueCat accounts at this time.
 If you anticipate needing to transfer ownership of a Project in the future, make a separate RevenueCat account to own that Project.

 A Project is a set of Apps, and Apps are paired with a single platform.
 For example, a typical Project might contain one iOS App and one Google Play Store App.
-All Apps within one Project share the same basic setup, including entitlements, offerings, integrations, and webhooks.
+All Apps within one Project share the same basic setup, including subscription status, integrations, and webhooks.

->

-> To create a Project, click the '+ Create new project' button in the Projects dropdown panel at the top of the RevenueCat dashboard:
+To create a Project, click the '+ Create new project' button in the Projects dropdown panel at the top of the RevenueCat dashboard:

 You can customize your project by setting a name as well as your global restore behavior for the apps in your Project.